Samba de Amigo: Party Central Review

 The Songs:

-There are over 40 songs included in the game, with many DLC packs as well.
-These DLC packs range from Persona 5 music to K-Pop, with a handful of other classics such as Tubthumping being included as well.
+There are over 40 songs included in the game, with many DLC packs available as well.
+These DLC packs range from Persona 5 music to K-Pop, with a handful of other classics such as "Tubthumping" also included.
 Again, these songs tend to stay away from the Latin roots the series was originally known for, and that might be a disappointment for many.
 Even so, the songs that were chosen for Party Central are still a lot of fun, and playing the maracas to Carly Rae Jepsen stops feeling weird pretty quickly.

 Should you play it?

 Samba de Amigo: Party Central is a game I really like, but it also has many missed opportunities.
 This is the first Samba de Amigo game that has been accessible since 2008, and instead of serving as a replacement for the original, it does something completely new.
-This is fine of course, but not seeing the vast majority of songs return is a bit weird.
-It is clearly a game that wants to fully stand on its own, and still allow players to enjoy the original release, but playing the original isn't as doable in today's world.
+This is fine, of course, but not seeing the vast majority of original songs return is a bit odd.
+It's clearly a game that wants to fully stand on its own and still allow players to enjoy the original release, but playing the original isn't as doable in today's world.

-Looking at Party Central as a stand alone entity, it really is a lot of fun.
-It has an interesting soundtrack, the gameplay becomes very addicting, and it is also quite the workout!
-Although it doesn't take long to get through the game's base song list, the game being physically demanding is what may prevent most players from playing it all in one go.
-On the other hand this is a game we have personally broken out at parties, and having different players will help you get through the entire song list in a single night.
-Not really a bad thing, but sometimes playing everything once is enough to be done with the game for awhile.
-Again, this is great for parties, but it can burn you out while playing solo.
+Looking at Party Central as a standalone entity, it really is a lot of fun.
+It has an interesting soundtrack, the gameplay becomes very addicting, and it's also quite the workout!
+Although it doesn't take long to get through the game's base song list, the game being physically demanding may prevent most players from playing it all in one go.
+On the other hand, this is a game we have personally broken out at parties, and having different players will help you get through the entire song list in a single night.
+This isn't necessarily a bad thing, but sometimes playing everything once is enough to be done with the game for a while.
+Again, this is great for parties, but it can burn you out when playing solo.

-The real issues with the game actually comes from the controls, and your movements not always being read perfectly.
-Thankfully the game is very generous on your moments and will often count even if you are doing it completely wrong, but other times it likes to be picky and make you miss notes you should've hit.
-There is for sure room for improvement here, but the game does work well enough to S rank the entire song list with 100% accuracy...
-It might just take a few tries because something got thrown off.
+The real issues with the game actually stem from the controls, with your movements not always being read perfectly.
+Thankfully, the game is very generous with your movements and will often count hits even if you're doing it completely wrong.
+However, other times it likes to be picky and makes you miss notes you should have hit.
+There's certainly room for improvement here, but the game does work well enough to S-rank the entire song list with 100% accuracy—it might just take a few tries because something got thrown off.

-Additionally the party events can ruin some songs, and they cannot be turned off when playing multiplayer.
-Some songs can devolve into you and your friend doing poses for most of the song, and not really getting to play.
-Or you could land on the fast & slow event which speeds through the entire song, or makes it so slow you start missing every note.
-While these events are fun when playing competitively, sometimes you want to play the song normally and that is not an option.
-It is also a bit of a let down that player 2 cannot customize a character, as they are forced to play as whoever the stage chooses as a sidekick (if there even is one).
+Additionally, the party events can occasionally ruin some songs, and they cannot be turned off when playing multiplayer.
+Some songs can devolve into you and your friend doing poses for most of the song, preventing you from truly getting to play.
+Or you could land on the fast & slow event, which speeds through the entire song or makes it so slow that you start missing every note.
+While these events are fun when playing competitively, sometimes you just want to play the song normally, and that isn't an option.
+It's also a bit of a letdown that Player 2 cannot customize a character, as they are forced to play as whoever the stage chooses as a sidekick (if there even is one).

 VERDICT: Recommended